Schedule Solver

 A case study about a nurse scheduling solution.

 This application helps users manage the creation of shift schedules.
-The previous experience was fragmented and inconsistent, relying mostly on physical edits after printing the schedule.
+The previous experience was fragmented and inconsistent, relying mostly on manual edits after printing the schedule on paper.

 As one of the designers for the nurse manager experience, I collaborated closely with PMs and developers to create a scheduling system by gathering user research insights and expanding our existing design system.
 I joined in spearheading this design-driven initiative to create a more seamless application, setting the foundation framework for future applications in the Commure OS.